 CPW strives to ensure efficient and effective use of financial and human resources.
 Through planning and by following Colorado's Lean Program, CPW evaluates programs and makes spending adjustments accordingly.
-In fiscal year 2014-15, CPW initiated development of a revised agency-wide Strategic Plan and undertook a major update of the Colorado Wildlife Action Plan, both involving extensive public review and input.
+In fiscal year 2015-16, CPW completed an agency-wide Strategic Plan as well as a major update of the Colorado Wildlife Action Plan, both involving extensive public review and input.
 CPW also provided local grants for trails, new shooting ranges, expanded angling opportunities, improved wildlife habitat, and collaborated with partners to provide outdoor experiences for youth and families, to name a small fraction of accomplishments.

-Wildlife and outdoor recreation represent an important part of Colorado's economy and quality of life, accounting for an estimated \$34.5 billion in total economic significance.
+Wildlife and outdoor recreation represent an important part of Colorado's economy and quality of life, accounting for an estimated \$34.5 billion in total economic impact.
 Hunting, angling, wildlife viewing and state park visitation contributes roughly \$6.1 billion in economic effects statewide.
 Through ongoing partnerships, strategic planning and wise resource investments, CPW is poised to continue providing quality wildlife management and outdoor recreation during the coming years and beyond.

-Colorado Parks and Wildlife is the lead DNR Division responsible for three major programs - 1) Outdoor Recreation, 2) Trails and 3) Wildlife and Habitat Conservation.
+Colorado Parks and Wildlife is the lead DNR division responsible for three major programs: (1) Outdoor Recreation; (2) Trails, and; (3) Wildlife and Habitat Conservation.
 More extensive discussion of each of the programs follows.